How Docker Compose Actually Went for My Development Setup

 - "4000:4000"

-Now when I edit ./api/src/server.js on my machine, the file changes inside the container too, because /app is just a mirror of the host directory.
-Pair that with nodemon or any file-watching tool and you've got hot reload working inside a container.
+Edit ./api/src/server.js on the host machine, the change appears inside the container because /app is mirroring the host directory.
+Add nodemon or any file watcher and hot reload works inside the container.

-This was the worst one.
-After setting up volume mounts, I ran docker compose up and got a wall of errors.
-Something about bcrypt failing to load.
+After setting up volume mounts, docker compose up produced a wall of errors. bcrypt failing to load.
 Native module compilation errors.
-The kind of stuff that makes you want to close the laptop and go outside.
+The kind of output that makes you want to close the laptop.

-The obvious fix is "just delete node_modules from the host before mounting."
-But then you lose your IDE's ability to resolve imports, autocomplete breaks, linting breaks.
-Not great.
+Obvious fix: delete node_modules from the host before mounting.
+But then the IDE loses import resolution, autocomplete breaks, linting breaks.
+Not viable.

 volumes: